The Difference Between a JSA and SWMS

 Additional Duties for SWMS in Construction

-• If the task or conditions change, the work must immediately STOP and the SWMS reviewed and updated.
+If the task or conditions change, the work must immediately STOP and the SWMS should be reviewed and updated.

-• SMWS to be kept for the duration of the task.
-Under the WHS Regulations, a SWMS must also be given to the Principal Contractor prior to work commencing.
+SMWS are to be kept for the duration of the task.
+Under the WHS Regulations, a SWMS must also be given to the Principal Contractor before work commences.

 What is NOT Legally Required in a SWMS?

-The regulations do not prescribe the format of a SWMS and surprisingly, many details that are commonly seen on SWMS, are also not legally required.
+The regulations do not prescribe the format of a SWMS and surprisingly, many details commonly seen on SWMS, are also not legally required.

 Whilst companies may require additional optional information on their SWMS, safety laws do NOT mandate things like:

-Unnecessary details can distract from the primary purpose of the SWMS i.e. to identify and control the hazards.
-So, beware of fanatics trying to falsely enforce specific formats or content for JSA’s or SWMS’s.
+Unnecessary details can distract from the SWMS's primary purpose, which is to identify and control the hazards.
+So, beware of fanatics trying to enforce specific formats or content for JSAs or SWMSs falsely.

-If you’re unsure about how much detail you should be including in your SWMS, read our article ‘Evil SWMS - The Devil Is In Too Much Detail’.
+If you’re unsure how much detail you should include in your SWMS, read our article ‘Evil SWMS - The Devil Is In Too Much Detail’.

 Use of SWMS and JSA Outside of Construction

-The use of the term SWMS has increasingly been applied outside of HRCW, and this is where some confusion has arisen.
+The use of the term ‘SWMS’ has increasingly been used outside of HRCW, and this is where some confusion has arisen.

 Summary